erikaris/301/test_of_repeatability.md

-Perfect!
-Let’s get you fully prepped for your 301 MASH session in just **13 minutes**.
-I’ll break it down step by step so you can understand, explain, and guide the student clearly.

----

-## **1️⃣ Understand the Topic Yourself: Test of Repeatability**
+## **Understand the Topic Yourself: Test of Repeatability**

 **Definition in simple terms:**
 A **Test of Repeatability** (sometimes called the **intra-class correlation coefficient, ICC**) measures **how consistent or reliable repeated measurements are for the same item, individual, or sample under the same conditions**.
+> Repeatability measures how consistent repeated measurements are for the same subject/sample.
+> High repeatability → measurements are reliable; Low → large measurement error.

 * Example in animal & plant science: